Universidad de Deusto / UD

 • Second semester

-New trends and legal responses in peacebuilding (5 ECTS)
+New trends and legal responses in protection (5 ECTS)

-Design strategies and protection programs in humanitarian action (5 ECTS)
+Advanced management and strategic leadership in Humanitarian action (5 ECTS)

-The objective of the module is that students develop an in-depth understanding of the strategic management of humanitarian projects, focusing on strategic planning, evaluation and quality management, and human resources management.
+The objective of the module is for students to develop an in-depth understanding of the strategic management of humanitarian projects, with a focus on strategic planning, evaluation and quality management, and human resources management.
+The course is divided into two independent yet complementary parts:

 Introduction to applied research (5 ECTS)